google-research/chain-of-table/README.md

 ## Acknowledgement

 We thank [Dater](https://arxiv.org/pdf/2301.13808.pdf) for providing the cleaned TabFact dataset and releasing the [code](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/dater).
-We include the cleaned raw2clean file in the `data/tabfact` directory and the prompts for row/column selection in the `operations/sel_col_row_prompt.py` file under the MIT License.
+We include the cleaned raw2clean file in the `data.zip` and the prompts for row/column selection in the `third_party/select_column_row_prompts/select_column_row_prompts.py` under the MIT License.